 - Montreal Airport Marriott In-Terminal Hotel is my recommendation for a luxury airport hotel in Montreal.
 This is a 4-star accommodation connected to the airport that offers a great on-site restaurant, an indoor pool and, of course, free Wi-Fi!

 - My recommendation for budget travelers is Comfort Inn Airport Dorval.
-This great hotel is located less than 3 km away from the airport and you can also use their free airport shuttle in order to facilitate your transfer.
+This great hotel is located less than 3 km away from the airport and you can also use their free airport shuttle for your transfer.
 Plus, in 20 minutes by car, you can get to the city center!

 Good hotels near Toronto Airport

-- Located only 2 km away from Alt Hotel Toronto Airport, this hotel is a great choice for a middle-priced accommodation that offers excellent service.
-This one awaits you with spacious and modern rooms, a cozy seating area, free Wi-Fi and more!
+- Located only 2 km away from the Toronto airport, Alt Hotel Toronto Airport is a great choice for a middle-priced hotel that offers excellent service.
+This one offers spacious and modern rooms, a cozy seating area, free Wi-Fi and more!

-Notes and possible changes in the road trip
+Notes and possible changes to the road trip

-As I said earlier, you might arrive in Toronto and that is no problem, as this itinerary will work great for you nevertheless – just start and finish there.
+As I said earlier, you might arrive in Toronto and that is no problem, as this itinerary will work great for you just the same – just start and finish in Toronto.
 In fact, you can start and finish at any point on this route as this itinerary is a loop.

-If you have fewer days you could either skip something on the Far East (one of the National Parks), either the last day – Thousand Islands.
-You could also speed it up a little if you do not stay overnight in the Thousand Islands area on the last day and you would go directly to Montreal, but that would involve a lot of driving.
+If you have fewer days you could either skip something on the far east (one of the national parks perhaps), or skip the last day – Thousand Islands.
+You could also speed it up a little if you do not stay overnight in the Thousand Islands area on the last day and instead go directly to Montreal, but that would involve a lot of driving.

 If you have more days, I would definitely add Mont Tremblant and Lac-Saint-Jean to this plan!
-If you have the US visa or you are allowed in without it, you can visit Boston and New York, both of these cities are just a couple hours driving from Niagara Falls.
+If you have a US visa or you are allowed in without it, you can visit Boston and New York, both of these cities are just 6-7 hours driving away from Niagara Falls.

-There are some other great road trips to do in Canada like The Trans-Canada Highway, Sea to Sky Country, but I will leave these for next time!
+There are some other great road trips to do in Canada like The Trans-Canada Highway and Sea to Sky Country, but I will leave those for next time!